-The following pro forma adjustments give effect to (1) the offering of 809,000 common units by Star Gas Partners on December 16, 1997, (2) the acquisition of Petro, (3) the debt offering and (4) the equity offering, as if each transaction had taken place on September 30, 1998, in the case of the pro forma condensed consolidated balance sheet, or as of October 1, 1997, in the case of the pro forma condensed consolidated statement of operations.
-The pro forma adjustments are based upon currently available information, certain estimates and assumptions and a preliminary determination and allocation of the total purchase price for Petro and therefore the actual results may differ from the pro forma results.
+Star Gas Partners, L.P. and Subsidiaries Notes to Pro Forma Condensed Consolidated Financial Information as if each transaction had taken place on September 30, 1998, in the case of the pro forma condensed consolidated balance sheet, or as of October 1, 1997, in the case of the pro forma condensed consolidated statement of operations.
+The pro forma adjustments are based upon currently available information, certain estimates and assumptions described below and a preliminary determination and allocation of the total purchase price for Petro and therefore, the actual results may differ from the pro forma results.
 However, management believes that the assumptions provide a reasonable basis for presenting the significant effects of the transactions as contemplated, and that the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the pro forma financial information.